kvkarandashev/bmapqml/README.md

 # bmapqml

 Collection of Quantum Machine Learning methods developed in University of Vienna during its participation in the [BIG-MAP consortium](https://www.big-map.eu).
 The project started off as a fork of the [QML code](https://github.com/qmlcode/qml).
-Most of the useful parts of the code can be found in [`mosaics`](https://github.com/chemspacelab/mosaics) and [`qml2`](https://github.com/chemspacelab/qml2) repositories.
+Re-worked versions of the code can be found in [`mosaics`](https://github.com/chemspacelab/mosaics) and [`qml2`](https://github.com/qml2code/qml2) repositories.

 With permission of Dominik Lemm, the repo also includes his Graph2Structure (`g2s`) code.